The Law of Personal Injury and Wrongful Death

 Will Levin Papantonio Accept My Personal Injury and Wrongful Death Claim

-We review and accept personal injury and wrongful death cases of every type and size every day.
+We review and accept personal injury and wrongful death cases of every type and size every day, whether in the Pensacola area or throughout the country.
 No case is too big or too small.
 The issue is whether your case is recognized as valid under the law, and whether your likely recovery justifies the amount of time, effort and scrutiny you will be subjected to during the process of pursuing your case.

 The one thing we can assure you is that we will take your call, provide you an absolutely free consult, discuss with you the facts and issues of your case, and honestly and straightforward tell you whether we can help you.
 If not, we will try to get you to someone who can.
 We also will tell you exactly what will be involved in pursuing your case, how long it will take to resolve, and the likely amount you will receive.

 How Long Will it Take to Resolve my Personal Injury and Wrongful Death Claim